YashKarthik/tiviem/README.md

 # tiviem

 A rudimentary implementation of EVM in Typescript /ti:vi:εm/.
-Building during [Nights & Weekends S3](https://buildspace.so/).

 I'm still figuring this out, help is appreciated!